rubocode/cdi/introduction/index.md

 where to place a particular piece of state (data) or a functionality.
 Your goal is to have clarity, the right semantics and conceptual integrity.

-Often programmers start from an understanding of a particular programming language and its abstractions and proceeed with the design and coding.
+Often, programmers start from an understanding of a particular programming language and its abstractions and proceeed with the design and coding.
 However, when you're trying to do something new — not run of the mill — you often need to choose the language based on your intended system and its nature.